citp/privacy-policy-historical/s/sa/sal/salaryexpert.com.md

-> *The following text is extracted and transformed from the salaryexpert.com privacy policy that was archived on 2013-08-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130811024956id_/http%3A//www.erieri.com/PDF/PrivacyPolicy.pdf) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the salaryexpert.com privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626093716id_/http%3A//www.erieri.com/PDF/PrivacyPolicy.pdf) for the most accurate reproduction.*

 # Privacy Policy Last Updated:

                                              Privacy Policy
-  Last Updated: March 2013
+  Last Updated: May 2014
-  This Privacy Policy ("Policy") tells you about the information ERI Economic Research Institute, Inc. ("ERI") collects through the services available on the ERI family of websites, including: www.erieri.com, www.erieri.ca, www.erieri.co.uk, www.eridlc.com, www.eri-executive-compensation.com, www.eri-salary-survey.com, www.eri-salary-surveys.com, www.eri-nonprofit-salaries.com, www.cost-of-living.com, www.costofliving.net, www.nonprofit-compensation.com, http://salary-surveys.erieri.com, www.salaryexpert.com, and
-  www.globalsalarycalculator.com (collectively the "Site"), how ERI uses that information, and how you (the end-user) can opt out of certain uses of information that ERI may collect.
+  This Privacy Policy ("Policy") tells you about the information ERI Economic Research Institute, Inc. ("ERI") collects through the services available on the ERI family of websites, including: www.erieri.com, www.eri-executive-compensation.com, www.eri-nonprofit-salaries.com, www.cost-of-living.com, www.costofliving.net, www.paq.com, and www.salaryexpert.com (collectively the "Site"), how ERI uses that information, and how you (the end-user) can opt out of certain uses of information that ERI may collect.
   By using ERI's services and accessing the Site, you are consenting to the information collection and use practices described in this Policy, as modified from time to time by ERI.
 Should ERI decide to change the Policy, ERI will post a new policy on the Site and change the date at the top